Plan Preview FAQs

 Q1: Who can use Plan Preview?

-- All issuers seeking certification to offer QHPs on HealthCare.gov, including stand-alone dental plans (SADPs), can use Plan Preview.
+• All issuers seeking certification to offer QHPs on HealthCare.gov, including stand-alone dental plans (SADPs), can use Plan Preview.
 All issuer and state users with a role in the Marketplace Plan Management System (MPMS) will automatically have access to Plan Preview in the MPMS Module.
 Issuers and states are encouraged to login into the CMS Enterprise Portal to ensure their HIOS login information and user role is accurate prior to the start of the QHP Application submission window.

 Q2: When can issuers start testing in Plan Preview?

-- New for Plan Year 2024, HIOS issuers and states will be able to use Plan Preview when their Business Rules, Plans and Benefits and Service Area templates are in "Ready to Submit" status in the new Marketplace Plan Management System Module (MPMS).
-These issuers will now be able to validate data in Plan Preview before submitting it to CMS.
-Issuers submitting in the System for Electronic Rates & Form Filings (SERFF) will continue to see their data in Plan Preview shortly after their state transfers it to CMS.
+• Issuers and states will be able to use Plan Preview when issuers’ Business Rules, Plans & Benefits, and Service Area Templates are in "Ready to Submit" status in the Marketplace Plan Management System (MPMS) Module.
+If an issuer's plan status is "not eligible for certification" then these plans will not display in Plan Preview until CMS updates the status in the plan inventory.
+Issuers will be able to validate data in Plan Preview before submitting it to CMS.

 Q3: When should I use Plan Preview?

-- Plan Preview lets issuers and states preview plan data similar to how it appears to consumers in Plan Compare on HealthCare.gov.
+• Plan Preview lets issuers and states preview plan data similar to how it appears to consumers in Plan Compare on HealthCare.gov.
 Users can input different scenarios to verify that rates, business rules, and cost sharing display correctly to consumers before plan data is reviewed by CMS.

 Issuers and states are encouraged to test rating scenarios in Plan Preview as soon as their Business Rules, Plans and Benefits and Service Area templates are in "Ready to Submit" status in the Marketplace Plan Management System (MPMS).
 Issuers are also encouraged to test rating scenarios in Plan Preview after each submission window (Early Bird, Initial, Secondary, and Final) and to test as many scenarios as possible to ensure data accuracy.